citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ### Clear texture ([#4844](https://github.com/citra-emu/citra/pull/4844), [#5186](https://github.com/citra-emu/citra/pull/5186)) by [hamish-milne](https://github.com/hamish-mline)

 Pokemon X/Y are back again causing more problems.
-This time, the games exploit a flaw in 3DS GPU hardware when rendering, which is really really challenging to reproduce in an emulator.
+This time the games exploit a flaw in 3DS GPU hardware when rendering, which is really really challenging to reproduce in an emulator.

 When drawing certain scenes, the game forgets to configure a texture to draw from, which causes the 3DS GPU to do something weird and use the last drawn pixel color value instead.
 This means proper support for this 3DS "feature" would require determining the precise algorithm the 3DS GPU uses for rasterization to determine what the last drawn pixel is, and that's quite the challenge!